zdenekdev/amazon-project/README.md

 <div align='center'><img style="width:25%" src='https://raw.githubusercontent.com/zdenekdev/amazon-project/main/assets/amazon-hub-title.png'/></div>
 <h2>About the project</h2>

 <p><b>The Amazon project</b> is a basic web application that allows users to sign in using their Google account and add or remove items from the shopping cart.
-I have used Firebase as the cloud-based database.
+As a source of product data, I have used Fake Store API.
 </p>

 👉 Live Demo: <a href='https://amzn-project.vercel.app/'>Amazon project</a>